 Albert College offers a diverse academic program.
 The curriculum exceeds the standards set by the Ontario curriculum and is delivered by passionate teachers equipped with specialist qualifications and Master's degrees.
 Through extensive counselling and full-year academic-level courses, we strive to develop an academic program suited to each student, one that will challenge and enable students to achieve ambitious post-secondary goals.
 Please be sure to read more about the Albert Senior School program in our Life at Albert section under the other four ‘A’s: Arts, Athletics, Active Citizenship and Adventure.

-Please find Albert College's Academic Course Calendar for the 2017-18 school year here:
+Please find Albert College's Academic Course Calendar here: